 Absent of those, you can likely bring your moving truck over to start getting settled.

 Closing day is a big day and is the culmination of your home buying journey.
 But don’t let details slip past you as you reach the end.
-Checking all of your documents thoroughly can help you make sure you avoid mistakes that may be costly and buy your home with confidence.
+Checking all of your documents thoroughly can help you avoid mistakes that may be costly and assure that you buy your home with confidence.